-As at 31 December 2019 and 2018, property, plant and equipment with carrying amount of USD 466,268 thousand and USD 405,690 thousand, respectively, were pledged as a security for the Group's borrowings (Note 19).
+As at 31 December 2020 and 2019, property, plant and equipment with carrying amount of USD 368,157 thousand and USD 466,268 thousand, respectively, were pledged as a security for the Group's borrowings (Note 19).
+On 26 January 2021 the Group redeemed in full the New Notes (Note 37) with the release of pledges thereto, leaving the carrying amount of property, plant and equipment items pledged as a security under the General Loan Facility (Note 19) comprising USD 37,144 thousand afterwards.